-* Coach advances dividend payable date to Dec.
+* Coach advances dividend pay date to Dec.
 27

 * Cerberus may join Virtu bid for Knight Capital -WSJ

-NEW YORK, Dec 4 (Reuters) - U.S. stock index futures edged up in low volume on Tuesday as the market continues to be hostage to negotiations in Washington on how to avert a "fiscal cliff" that could push the U.S. economy into recession.
+NEW YORK, Dec 4 (Reuters) - U.S. stock index futures edged up in low volume on Tuesday as the market remains hostage to negotiations in Washington on how to avert a "fiscal cliff" that could push the U.S. economy into recession.

-* Congress Republicans proposed steep spending cuts on Monday but gave no ground on President Barack Obama's call to raise taxes, and the proposal was dismissed by the White House.
+Republicans in Congress proposed steep spending cuts to bring down the budget deficit on Monday but gave no ground on President Barack Obama's call to raise taxes on the wealthiest Americans, and the proposal was dismissed by the White House.

-* Headlines about the negotiations have dominated market action of late, with many expecting Congress to come up with a deal that could trigger a rally in equities.
+Headlines about the negotiations have dominated market action, with many investors expecting the two sides to come up with a deal before the year-end deadline that could trigger a rally in equities.

 "Support (for the market) is based on a belief that Washington will come to some agreement before we go over the fiscal cliff," said Art Hogan, managing director of Lazard Capital Markets in New York.

 He said that while the politicians are more concerned with showing a hard line in public, "their staffers are looking for middle ground.
 On the first show of flexibility from either side we'll get a relief rally."

 Obama will meet with U.S. governors at the White House on Tuesday to talk about the fiscal cliff, a package of tax increases and federal spending cuts that are due to begin Jan.
 1.

 Coach became the latest company to advance the date of its next dividend payment.
 Expectations of higher taxes on dividends kicking in next year have pushed many companies to pay special dividends this year or advance their next pay-back to investors.